WolfGreyDev/syncify-skeleton/readme.md

 > This repo uses a slightly modified version of the Dusk theme also created by panoply.

 1. Press the "Use this template" button at the top of this repo to create a new repo with the contents of this skeleton.
 Set it to private if it's for a client.
+You can now clone your new repo to your local machine.
 2. Setup your Authorization.
 See the [official Syncify repo](https://github.com/panoply/syncify/tree/major) for instructions.
     1. Create an app for your store with the appropriate scopes.
 [Instructions](https://github.com/panoply/syncify?tab=readme-ov-file#setup)
     2. Rename the `.env.example` to `.env` then add your store name and API token to the appropriate places.
 [Instructions](https://github.com/panoply/syncify?tab=readme-ov-file#credentials)